apache/arrow-site/_posts/2025-10-30-rust-parquet-metadata.md

   <img src="{{ site.baseurl }}/img/rust-parquet-metadata/scaling.png" width="100%" class="img-responsive" alt="Scaling behavior of custom thrift parser" aria-hidden="true">
 </div>

-**Figure 2**: Speedup of the [custom thrift decoder] for both string and floating point types, for `100`, `1000`, and `100,000` columns.
-The new parser is faster in all cases, and the speedup is similar for all cases.
+*Figure 2*: Speedup of the [custom thrift decoder] for string and floating point data types, for `100`, `1000`, and `100,000` columns.
+The new parser is faster in all cases, and the speedup is similar regardless of the number of columns.
 See the [benchmark page] for more details.

-## Introduction
+## Introduction: Parquet and the Importance of Metadata Parsing

 [Apache Parquet] is a popular columnar storage format for big data processing.
 It is designed to be efficient for both storage and query performance.
-Parquet files consist of a header, a series of row groups, and a footer as shown in Figure 3.
-The footer contains metadata about the file, including the schema, statistics, and other information needed to read and process the data.
+Parquet files consist of a header, a series of data pages, and a footer as shown in Figure 3.
+The footer contains metadata about the file, including schema, statistics, and other information needed to decode the data.

 <!-- Image source: https://docs.google.com/presentation/d/1WjX4t7YVj2kY14SqCpenGqNl_swjdHvPg86UeBT3IcY -->
 <div style="display: flex; gap: 16px; justify-content: center; align-items: flex-start;">
   <img src="{{ site.baseurl }}/img/rust-parquet-metadata/parquet.png" width="100%" class="img-responsive" alt="Physical File Structure of Parquet" aria-hidden="true">
 </div>

-**Figure 3:** Structure of a Parquet file, showing the header, row groups, and footer.
+*Figure 3:* Structure of a Parquet file, showing the header, data pages, and footer metadata.

-Footer parsing is often a critical step in reading Parquet files, as it provides the necessary information to interpret the data stored in those Parsing the footer is often on the critical query path for systems that do not cache the required information from the footer (stateless), so the performance of footer parsing can be a significant amount of query performance, especially when reading from fast  local storage such as modern NVMe SSDs.
-Footer parsing performance is especially important for files with many columns or row groups, when queries only need to read a subset of columns, or when reading many small files.
+Getting information stored in the footer is typically the first step in reading a Parquet file, as it is required to interpret the data pages. *Parsing* the footer is often on the critical path for reading data:

+* When reading from fast local storage, such as modern NVMe SSD, footer parsing must be completed before data pages are read, placing it on the critical I/O path.

+* Footer parsing scales linearly with the number of columns and row groups in a Parquet file and thus can be a bottleneck for tables with many columns, or files with many row groups.

-Even though many low latency systems cache the parsed footer to avoid this cost, explained in [Using External Indexes, Metadata Stores, Catalogs and Caches to Accelerate Queries on Apache Parquet], the performance of footer parsing is still important when the cache is cold or the hit rate is low.
+* For systems which cache the parsed footer in memory, as explained in [Using External Indexes, Metadata Stores, Catalogs and Caches to Accelerate Queries on Apache Parquet], the footer must be parsed when the cache is cold or the hit rate is low.

 <!-- Image source: https://docs.google.com/presentation/d/1WjX4t7YVj2kY14SqCpenGqNl_swjdHvPg86UeBT3IcY -->
 <div style="display: flex; gap: 16px; justify-content: center; align-items: flex-start;">
   <img src="{{ site.baseurl }}/img/rust-parquet-metadata/flow.png" width="100%" class="img-responsive" alt="Typical parquet processing flow" aria-hidden="true">
 </div>

-**Figure 4**: Typical processing flow for processing of Parquet files for stateless and stateful systems.
+*Figure 4*: Typical processing flow for processing of Parquet files for stateless and stateful systems.
 The performance of footer parsing is important for both types of systems, but especially for stateless systems that do not cache the parsed footer.

 [Using External Indexes, Metadata Stores, Catalogs and Caches to Accelerate Queries on Apache Parquet]: https://datafusion.apache.org/blog/2025/08/15/external-parquet-indexes/

-The speed of parsing metadata has grown in importance as parquet has been used in more and more real time applications, where the latency of reading many parquet files is important, such as in observability (TODO find citations), interactive analytics, and most recently single point lookups for Results Augmented Generation (RAG) applications to feed LLMs (TODO find citations), which the latency of reading data from parquet files can be a significant part of the overall latency.
+The speed of parsing metadata has grown even more important as Parquet spreads throughout the data ecosystem and used for more latency sensitive workloads such as observability (TODO find citations), interactive analytics, and single point lookups for Results Augmented Generation (RAG) applications feeding LLMs (TODO find citations).
+As the overall query time decreases, the relative importance of footer parsing increases.

+## Background: Apache Thrift

+Parquet stores metadata using the [Apache Thrift], which is a framework for network data types and service interfaces.
+It includes a [data definition language] similar to [Protocol Buffers].
+Thrift definition files describe data types in a language-neutral way, and systems use code generators to automatically create code for a specific programming languages to read and write those data types.

+The [parquet.thrift] file defines the format of Parquet metadata which is serialized at the end of each Parquet file using the [Thrift compact binary encoding format], as shown below in Figure 5.
+The binary encoding is "variable length", meaning that the length of each element depends on its content, not just its type.
+Smaller valued primitive types are encoded in fewer bytes than larger values, and strings and lists are stored inline, prefixed with their length.

-An often criticized part of the Parquet format is that it uses [Apache Thrift] for serialization of the metadata.
-Thrift is a flexible and efficient serialization framework, but does not provide random access parsing.
-Other formats such as [Flatbuffers] which do provide zero copy and random access parsing have [been proposed as alternatives] given their theoretical performance advantages.
-However, changing the Parquet format is a significant undertaking, and requires buy-in from the community and ecosystem and can take years to be adopted.
+This encoding is space efficient, but due to being variable length, does not support "random access": it is not possible to locate a particular field without scanning all previous fields.
+Other formats such as [Flatbuffers] which provide random access parsing have [been proposed as alternatives] given their theoretical performance advantages.
+However, changing the Parquet format is a significant undertaking, and requires buy-in from the community and ecosystem and would likely take years to be adopted.

-Despite the very real disadvantage of tThrift, we have previously theorized in [How Good is Parquet for Wide Tables (Machine Learning Workloads) Really?] that there is still room for significant performance improvements in Parquet footer parsing in Rust using the existing thrift format but improving the thrift decoder implementation.

 [How Good is Parquet for Wide Tables (Machine Learning Workloads) Really?]: https://www.influxdata.com/blog/how-good-parquet-wide-tables/
 [Apache Thrift]: https://thrift.apache.org/
 [Flatbuffers]: https://google.github.io/flatbuffers/

-## Background: Apache Thrift

-[Apache Thrift] is a framework for defining network data types and service interfaces.
-It includes a [data definition language] similar to [Protocol Buffers].
-Thrift definition files describe data types in a language-neutral way, and code generators exist to create code for various different programming languages to read and write those data types.

-The [parquet.thrift] definition file defines the format of Parquet metadata which is serialized at the end of each Parquet file using the [Thrift compact binary encoding format], as shown in the figure below.
-The compact binary encoding is "variable length", meaning that the length of each element depends on its content, not just its type.
-Smaller valued primitive types are encoded in fewer bytes than larger values.
-Strings and lists are stored inline and prefixed with their length in bytes.
-This encoding is space efficient, but due to being variable length, it is not possible to locate a particular field without scanning all previous fields.

 <!-- Image source: https://docs.google.com/presentation/d/1WjX4t7YVj2kY14SqCpenGqNl_swjdHvPg86UeBT3IcY -->
 <div style="display: flex; gap: 16px; justify-content: center; align-items: flex-start;">
   <img src="{{ site.baseurl }}/img/rust-parquet-metadata/thrift-compact-encoding.png" width="100%" class="img-responsive" alt="Original Parquet Parsing Pipeline" aria-hidden="true">
 </div>

-*Figure X:* Parquet metadata is serialized using the [Thrift compact binary encoding format].
+*Figure 5:* Parquet metadata is serialized using the [Thrift compact binary encoding format].
 Each field is stored using a variable number of bytes that depends on its value.
 Primitive types use a variable length encoding and strings and lists are prefixed with their length in bytes.